-This is sometimes possible, but usually only after late miscarriages.
-Sometimes tests after recurrent miscarriage may show whether the last baby was a boy or a girl.
+This is sometimes possible, but usually only after second trimester miscarriages.

 What about a blessing for the baby?

 You may be able to get the hospital chaplain to hold a short service or say a prayer for your baby.
 Or you could ask a representative of your own faith.
 Some hospitals arrange regular services of remembrance for babies who have miscarried or died.